Aparna Sen: Honours

 Sen has served on juries at film festivals around the world.
 In 1989 she was a member of the jury at the 16th Moscow International Film Festival.
 In 2008, she was elected into the International Jury of the Asia Pacific Screen Awards.
 In 2013, she headed the jury of the second Ladakh International Film Festival.

 From 1986 to 2005, Sen was the editor of the fortnightly Sananda, a Bengali women's magazine (published by the Ananda Bazar Patrika group) that enjoys equal popularity in West Bengal and Bangladesh.
-From November 2005 to December 2006, she was associated with the Bengali 24x7 infotainment channel Kolkata TV as Creative Director.
-In 2011 she took charge as the editor of the magazine Paroma launched by the Saradha Group.
-Following the Saradha Group financial scandal, Paroma ran into trouble.
-It finally closed down on 14 April 2013.
+From November 2005 to December 2006, she was associated with the Bengali infotainment channel Kolkata TV as Creative Director.
+In 2011 she became the editor of the magazine Paroma launched by the Saradha Group.
+Following the Saradha Group financial scandal, Paroma ran into trouble, and closed down in 2013.
 Sen and her editorial team launched a new magazine called Prathama Ekhon, which was short-lived.

 In 1987, the then President of India, Giani Zail Singh bestowed the Padma Shri on Sen in recognition of her contribution to Indian cinema.
 Since then, she has received several lifetime achievement awards.